EFY Group: EFY training and events

 EFY also conducts a set of major events on a regular basis, targeting design engineers, developers, technologists, and technical decision makers.
-The biggest in India among these is EFY Conferences, under which comes Electronics Rocks as well as the IoTShow.in event.
+The biggest in India among these is India Electronics Week (IEW), under which come Electronics Rocks as well as the IoTShow, Embedded India events.
 These events also have short-term technical courses that are designed to provide students with practical hands-on training.